Nicotine Overdose: Symptoms, Treatment, And Risk Of Death

 There are two prime factors that determine if an amount of Nicotine will produce toxic effects.
 They are body weight and its source.

-In general, higher the body weight, greater the amount you need to produce the symptoms of overdose.
+In general, higher the body weight, greater the amount one needs to produce the symptoms of overdose.

 Likewise, tobacco products such as e-cigarettes can pose a greater risk.
 This is because they contain a liquid form of Nicotine.
 Therefore, it’s more potent and more likely to cause harm even with a small amount.